3. Sans serif Bishop Marks from 1673

 Sans serif Bishop Marks from 1673

-Possibly devised for the ease and expediency of the ink-stamp cutter, or to dispense with the fragility of fine serifs, or perhaps to limit ink squash or clogging — these serif-less forms endured up until c.1787.
-These deliberate forms followed a classical Roman ideal, using abbreviations of two capital letters to indicate the month, with the Roman ‘V’ to represent ‘U’ in ‘AV’ for August, and ‘I’ for ‘J’ in ‘IV’ and ‘IY’ for the months of June and July.
+Possibly devised for the expediency of the ink-stamp cutting, or to dispense with the fragility of fine serifs, or perhaps to limit ink squash or clogging — these serif-less forms endured up until c.1787.
+These deliberate forms utilised the classical Latin alphabet, with abbreviations of two capital letters to indicate the month, with the Roman ‘V’ to represent ‘U’ in ‘AV’ for August, and the Roman ‘I’ for ‘J’ in ‘IV’ and ‘IY’ for the months of June and July.
 This practice of abbreviating the month in post office hand-stamping continued well into the 20th century until more mechanised forms of sorting and franking letters were introduced in general post offices.

 More importantly for type historians these significant examples of a printed serif-less Sans letterforms precede the first sans serif typeface of c.1812-16 by a hundred and forty years.
 Examples of Bishop’s boxwood ink-stamps do not appear to have survived, although it’s possible examples may well reside in private stamp collections?
-But tens of thousands of ephemeral ‘Bishop Mark’ letters remain in existence amongst ‘pre-stamp’ collectors — offering the opportunity of a late seventeenth-century sans serif typeface revival.
-Why then does this deliberate and prolific sans in wide circulation, fail to be recorded within the recognised histories of the sans serif typeface development?
+But large numbers of ephemeral ‘Bishop Mark’ letters remain in existence amongst ‘pre-stamp’ collectors — providing the opportunity for a late seventeenth-century sans serif typeface revival.
+Why then does this, deliberate and prolific ‘Sans’ in wide circulation, fail to be recorded within any of the previously recognised histories of the development of the sans serif typeface?
 A beautiful ‘everyday’ letter which has until now it seems, been completely overlook?

 Research Question(s) Were serif-less letterforms prolific and commonplace throughout the eighteenth-century?
 How can the forms found in ‘Bishop Mark’s inform a Sans Typeface evocative of the serif-less letters of the eighteenth-century?